closeio/.github/profile/README.md

 ### Frontend

-Our app’s frontend is a single-page JavaScript web app mostly written in React (originally built with Backbone.js) and built on top of our REST API & GraphQL endpoints.
+Our app’s frontend is a single-page TypeScript web app mostly written in React (originally built with Backbone.js).
+Our mobile app is built using React Native.
 We bundle with Webpack and target only modern browsers.
-We test with Jest and React Testing Library.
+We test with Jest, React Testing Library, and Playwright.
 Our UI updates in near real-time and is written in LESS/CSS (with flexbox and grid layout) using CSS modules and takes advantage of fun technologies like Websockets and WebRTC.

 We care about performance (e.g. route-based code splitting), maintainability, and testability of our frontend code.
+Our product development process is inspired by [Shape Up](https://basecamp.com/shapeup).
 We sweat the UI/UX details and work collaboratively with the Product team throughout the design process.
-This means diving into lo-fi Freehand wireframes, and communicating continuously when those ideas are brought to life using Figma and code.
+This means diving into lo-fi wireframes, and communicating continuously when those ideas are brought to life using Figma and code.

 # More about us